Magic-League.com Floor Rules Document

-Players signing up for tournaments are required to provide their IRC nicknames (if they are different from their Magic-League account usernames).
-Players signing up for constructed tournaments are also required to upload a deck file appropriate for the tournament format.
+Players signing up for tournaments are required to provide their nicknames used on the application (if they are different from their Magic-League account usernames).
+Players signing up for constructed tournaments are also required to upload a deck list appropriate for the tournament format.

 3.3 Start of Match Procedure

-If a player is not present on the appropriate IRC channel at the beginning of the round, they are not considered to have shown up for their match even if they have contacted their opponent via private message.
-This is so players who are currently banned from Magic-League channels cannot circumvent their ban and play in tournaments.
+If a player is not present on the appropriate channel at the beginning of the round, they are not considered to have shown up for their match even if they have contacted their opponent via private message.

 Players are required to acknowledge attempts by their opponents to contact them as well as make reasonable attempts to contact their opponent.